Question 1.

 -Jude

-My Answer: It is a simple historical fact that Luther’s translation of the Bible contained all of its books.
-Luther began translating the New Testament in 1521, and released a finished version in 1522.
+My Answer: Overlooking the misnaming of Revelation, it is a verifiable historical fact that Luther’s translation of the Bible contained all of its books.
+Luther began translating the New Testament in 1521 and released a finished version in 1522.
 He published sections of the Old Testament as he finished them.
-He finished the entire Bible by 1534.
-There was never an attempt on Luther’s part to leave James, Jude, Hebrews, or Revelation un-translated or left out of his published Bible.
-For more information see: Luther’s view Of The Canon Of Scripture.
+He (and his team) finished the entire Bible by 1534.
+There was never an attempt or plan on Luther’s part to leave James, Jude, Hebrews, or Revelation out of his published Bible.
+For further information, see: Luther's View of the Canon of Scripture.

 Question 2.